Listen to this article here

-- Kepler testified that he thought Jeremy had a gun in his waistband behind his back and reached for it.
+- Kepler testified that he thought Jeremey had a gun in his waistband behind his back and reached for it.

 - In the second trial, Kepler said that Jeremey pulled the gun out, pointed it at him, and was moving toward him when Kepler fired his weapon.
 The District Attorney did not challenge his testimony, so that is what the jury heard and believed.

-Steve Kunzweiler’s closing argument in the second trial began with a five-minute tribute to the defendant, praising Jeremy Lake’s murderer.
+Steve Kunzweiler’s closing argument in the second trial began with a five-minute tribute to the defendant, praising Jeremey Lake’s murderer.

 Kunzweiler, recently in the public eye during the Betty Shelby trial, also made the controversial choice not to charge Gina Kepler with accessory to murder, even though she helped him evade arrest and stash her car at a motel near their residence, obstructing a murder investigation by hiding material evidence.
 She should have been charged with accessory to murder in the first degree.

 Jeremey Lake was executed by Shannon Kepler within 10-15 seconds of their encounter without provocation or threat.

 It is apparent that Kunzweiler is not committed to convicting Kepler.
 On this third trial, the District Attorney needs to do his job of representing victims, not the police, and their blue wall of protection.